Chevrotain/chevrotain/packages/website/docs/guide/concrete_syntax_tree.md

 Note that Terminals and Non-Terminals will only appear in the children object if they were actually encountered during parsing.
-This means that optional grammar productions may or may not appear in a CST node depending on the actual input, e.g:
+This means that optional grammar productions may or may not appear in a CST node depending on the actual input, e.g.:

 ```javascript
 $.RULE("variableStatement", () => {